G0AT2002/LogHawk/README.md

 How to automate it with cron:
-To have LogHawk run every 10 minutes, you’ll want to add this to your crontab: */10 * * * * /path/to/loghawk.sh
+1. Make the script executable (if not already):

+chmod +x loghawk.py

+2. Add it to your crontab:
+Open your crontab editor:

+crontab -e
+Add a line like this to run it every 15 minutes:

+*/15 * * * * /usr/bin/env python3 /path/to/loghawk.py /var/log/syslog >> /home/youruser/loghawk_output.txt 2>&1
+This will scan /var/log/syslog every 15 minutes and log output to loghawk_output.txt.